fbpx

 The downside to this is the potential pile of the undesirably crumbled pebble.

-Another way that I much prefer it with a rock chisel kit.
+Another way that I much prefer is with a rock chisel kit.

 Chiseling off parts of the rock along the ridges is a more controlled way to break Calcarenite Rocks into desirable pieces.

-No matter which way the rock is broken up, make sure to wear safety goggles because parts of the rock will go air born.
+No matter which way the rock is broken up, make sure to wear safety goggles because parts of the rock will go airborne.

 Also, reclean rocks as needed once they are broken.